Aaron Bradshaw

-Aaron Bradshaw is an American basketball player who attends Camden High School in Camden, New Jersey.
+Aaron Bradshaw (born November 16, 2003) is an American college basketball player for the Memphis Tigers.
+He previously played for the Ohio State Buckeyes and the Kentucky Wildcats.

 Early life and high school career

 Bradshaw grew up in Rahway, New Jersey and initially attended Roselle Catholic High School.
-He transferred to Camden High School in Camden, New Jersey after his freshman year and missed his sophomore basketball season due to academic eligibility issues.
+He transferred to Camden High School in Camden, New Jersey after his freshman year and enrolled as an out-of district student paying a nominal tuition.
+Bradshaw missed his sophomore basketball season due to academic eligibility issues.
 Bradshaw averaged 8.9 points, 7.4 rebounds and 3.2 blocks per game as a junior.
 Bradshaw was selected to play in the 2023 McDonald's All-American Boys Game.
 He was also named a finalist for the Naismith Prep Player of the Year Award.